pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

     printf("label is: %d\n\n", label);
 ```

-Wrapping all this code a command shall be sent, received and also validated.
+In sum, this code shows the whole process: the command to be sent, it being received and also validated.

-For more information on how to run it and get the outputs for it see the Testing / Running section of the [Getting Started](getting_started.md) page.
+For more information on how to run this (and the other examples of main code) and get the outputs for it, see the [Testing / Running section](../getting_started/#testing-running).